EFPrefix/EFQRCode/README.md

 [![Platform](https://img.shields.io/cocoapods/p/EFQRCode.svg?style=flat)](http://cocoapods.org/pods/EFQRCode)
 [![Language: Swift](https://img.shields.io/badge/language-swift-orange.svg)](https://travis-ci.org/EyreFree/EFQRCode)

-A tool to create QRCode UIImage or scan QRCode from UIImage, in Swift.
-Based on `CIDetector` and `CIFilter` but better.
+EFQRCode is a tool to create QRCode UIImage or scan QRCode from UIImage, in Swift.
+It is based on `CIDetector` and `CIFilter` but better.

 - Generation: Create QRCode image with a lot of styles
 - Recognition: Recognition rate is higher than simply `CIDetector`